 What advice would you give to other aspiring writers?

-It’s the advice I was given myself: write, write and keep writing.
+It’s the advice someone gave me: write, write and keep writing.
 Open a file or a notebook and try and put something down every day.
 Give yourself a word deadline and meet it.
 Think of it as ‘draft 0’ and don’t imagine anyone else is going to read it.
 Don’t show anything until you have finished.
 You should show it to people you trust and definitely take their advice on board, but not until you have reached the end.

 Your novels are widely acclaimed for their brilliant characterisation.
 Where do your characters come from and how do they evolve?